-Coffee is like a good friend who boosts your mood and peps up your whole day.
+Coffee is like a good friend who roots for you, boosts your mood, and gives you the energy to enjoy the day.

-Now, this isn’t meant to suggest that caffeine is bad or should be avoided altogether.
-In fact, this potent natural compound has been linked with several health benefits we’ll get into below.
+Now, we’re not saying caffeine is bad for you or that you should avoid it altogether.
+On the contrary, this potent natural compound has been linked to several health benefits that we’ll get into below.

-But like with most things in life, moderation is important, and the occasional break from caffeine can do your body and brain some good.
+But with most things in life, moderation is important, and the occasional break from caffeine can do wonders for your body and your brain.

-First, let’s start by taking a closer look at the world’s favorite “drug.”
+First, let’s start by taking a closer look at the world’s favorite beverage.

 The Case For Caffeine

-It’s estimated that nearly 80% of the world’s population consumes at least one caffeinated product each day.
-That makes sense considering it can be found in so many wonderful things like chocolate, teas, some desserts, and of course, coffee.
+It’s estimated that nearly 80% of the world’s population consumes at least one caffeinated product each day.¹ That makes sense considering it can be found in so many wonderful things like chocolate, teas, desserts, and of course, coffee.

-- Physical Performance: Using caffeine prior to exercise and training has been shown to improve endurance exercise performance.
+- Physical Performance: Using caffeine prior to exercise and training has been shown to improve endurance exercise performance.³

-- Longevity: There’s even evidence that suggests caffeine has potential anti-aging effects, especially when combined with the polyphenols found in organic coffee.
+- Longevity: There’s even evidence that suggests caffeine has potential anti-aging effects⁴, especially when combined with the polyphenols found in organic coffee.

-So as you can see, caffeine can do a lot more than just enliven your morning.
-No wonder so many of us turn to it for a boost each day!
+As you can see, caffeine can do a lot more than just enliven your morning.
+No wonder so many of us turn to it for a boost of energy each day.

-But despite its benefits, it’s still smart to maintain a healthy relationship with caffeine.
+But despite its many benefits, it’s still smart to maintain a healthy, balanced and perhaps distant relationship with caffeine.

-The stimulated feeling you get from caffeine happens primarily because it binds to your brain’s adenosine receptors, blocking the drowsiness-inducing effects of adenosine.
-Combine this with a corresponding increase in adrenaline and dopamine, and you have a brain that’s primed and ready to take on the world.
+The feeling of stimulation that you get from caffeine happens primarily because it binds to your brain's adenosine receptors⁵ which helps block feelings of drowsiness.
+Combine that with an increase in adrenaline⁶ and dopamine⁷, and you have a brain that’s primed and ready to take on the world.

-However, regular caffeine consumption can cause adenosine receptors to become less sensitive to its effects over time.
+However, regular caffeine consumption can cause your adenosine receptors to become less receptive to its effects over time.

-Less sensitive adenosine receptors mean you need more caffeine to achieve the desired state.
-We’ve all experienced the puzzling phenomenon when one precious, daily coffee turns into two… and then three... until you’re guzzling quad espressos just to crawl out of bed.
+Less receptive adenosine receptors means you need more caffeine to achieve the desired state.
+We’ve all experienced the puzzling phenomenon when one precious daily coffee turns into two… and then three... until you’re guzzling quad espressos just to crawl out of bed.

-Beyond the issues with tolerance, there are a few other potential downfalls to watch for if you’re regularly consuming caffeine:
+Beyond the issues with tolerance, there are a few other potential downfalls to watch out for if you consume caffeine regularly:

-- Sleep Disruption: Long term exposure to high levels of caffeine can begin to affect the overall quality of your sleep.
-For most, it’s a good idea to limit caffeine intake several hours before bedtime.
-Slow caffeine metabolizers might even need to discontinue use if experiencing difficulty falling and staying asleep.
+- Sleep Disruption:⁹ Long-term exposure to high levels of caffeine can begin to affect the overall quality of your sleep.
+For many people, it’s a wise choice to limit caffeine intake several hours before bedtime.
+(9)

-- Dependency: Chronic use of caffeine does maintain some risk of dependency/addiction.
-That’s why quitting cold turkey can lead to some unpleasant side effects like headaches, sleep disruptions, and feelings of fatigue.
+- Dependency:¹⁰ Frequent intake of caffeine does maintain some risk of dependency or addiction.
+That’s why quitting cold turkey can lead to some unpleasant experiences like headaches, sleep disruptions, and feelings of fatigue.¹¹

-So what can you do to ensure that you and caffeine remain friends and not foes?
+So, what can you do to make sure that you and caffeine remain friends and not foes?

 Try A Caffeine Reset

-One simple thing you can do to avoid getting burnt out on caffeine is to occasionally take a little break.
+One simple thing you can do to avoid feeling burnt out on caffeine is to occasionally take a little break.
 Absence makes the heart grow fonder, right?

-A short 7-day break from caffeine gives your adenosine receptors a chance to reset, which can do wonders for your caffeine tolerance and relationship.
+A short 7-day break from caffeine gives your adenosine receptors a chance to reset, which can do wonders for your caffeine tolerance and relationship with it.

 Using coffee as an example, here’s how you could cut down from two caffeinated cups per day to zero: